Growing Sunflowers from Seed: A Complete Guide

 Best Soil for Growing Sunflowers from Seed

-Sandy loam is ideal for sunflowers, providing good drainage while retaining enough moisture to support vigorous growth.
-If your soil is heavy clay or too sandy, improve its texture by mixing in compost or other organic matter.
+Sandy loam is ideal for sunflowers.
+It drains well but still holds onto enough moisture to support strong, healthy growth.
+If your soil is super heavy (like clay) or too sandy, no worries—just mix in plenty of compost or other organic matter to help balance things out.

 What is the Best Fertilizer for Sunflowers?